Beauty

 CeraVe Moisturizing Cream

-Yadav and Bosworth are both fans of this rich, non-greasy cream that stars three types of ceramides as well as hyaluronic acid.
+Yadav and Bosworth are both fans of this rich, non-greasy cream that stars three types of ceramides.
+We love that it also has hyaluronic acid for added hydration and moisture retention.

 Dr Jart+ Ceramidin Cream-Infused Mask

-Pop on this mask when your skin is feeling tight and you’ll be instantly soothed.
-Infused with ceramide NP (known to help with water retention) and a barrier comfort complex, it delivers over 24 hours of hydration.
+Pop on this mask when your skin is feeling tight and you'll be instantly soothed.
+Infused with ceramide NP (to help with water retention) and a barrier comfort complex, it delivers over 24 hours of hydration.

 Supergoop Daily Dose Hydrating-Ceramide Boost SPF 40